mrzResearchArena/Linux/RemoteServerHandling.md

 &nbsp;

 ### 5.1.
 How to copy a file/directory from local machine to remote machine?
-(Use Remote Terminal)
+(Use Local Terminal)

 ```console
 user@machine:~$ scp  <source>  <destination>